Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?

 We used the SNooPy\footnote{Version 2.0, \url{https://github.com/obscode/snpy}} fitter of \citet{Burns11} to estimate maximum magnitudes in $H$ with the ``max\_model'' for the collected sample of supernovae.
 We fit the optical lightcurves with the SNooPy ``EBV\_model2''.
 For both models, we use the parameterization based on the updated $s_{BV}$ width parameter introduced in \citet{Burns14}.

 We adopted the same approach as in \citet{Weyant14} of fitting separately in each band using the ``max\_model'' SNooPy model.
 Unlike in \citet{Weyant14}, where we held $\Delta m_{15}=1.1$ fixed, we here fit for the width parameter $s_{BV}$.
 We first fit with the reported time of maximum B-band light, \tbmax, from the original spectroscopic confirmation announcement (generally ATel or CBET).
-Where we had constraining lightcurve information in the optical or NIR that started before peak brightness, we generated an updated \tbmax\ from a fit.
-We then recorded these updated \tbmax\ values along with the original estimates for those not updated and ran the final fits with \tbmax\ fixed.
+For most of the SNeIa, we had constraining lightcurve information in the optical or NIR that started before peak brightness, we generated an updated \tbmax\ from a lightcurve fit to all available data.
+We then recorded these updated \tbmax\ values along with the original estimates for those not updated and ran the final lightcurve fits with \tbmax\ fixed.

+In total, there are 36 objects without optical or NIR observations before \tbmax; however, only 16 of these objects pass the cuts to be in either the NIR or optical Hubble diagrams.
+For these 16 SNeIa that had no optical or NIR lightcurve points before \tbmax, we used the spectroscopic original \tbmax.
+Two of them, PTF11qri and PTF13ddg, did have raw lightcurves of the transient as published by PTF DR3.\footnote{\url{https://www.ptf.caltech.edu/page/DR3}}$^{,}$\footnote{\url{https://irsa.ipac.caltech.edu/Missions/ptf.html}} These lightcurves did not include explicit host-galaxy subtraction and so are unreliable for determining accurate brightness, but the relative magnitudes of the lightcurves are useful to determine a time of \tbmax.
+We used these lightcurves to confirm that the time of maximum light from the optical photometry was consistent with the spectroscopic estimate.

 The sample of SNeIa came from several surveys and the different transmission curves were accounted for in SNooPy using the corresponding CSP transmission curves, WHIRC transmission curves, and 2MASS (for PAIRITEL) transmission curves.